Generic identification of binary-valued hidden Markov processes: Invariants

 \begin{Thm} Let $n\ge 2d-1$.
 Then

 For $|\S|=2$, also

 \end{Thm}

+Theorem~\ref{t.generators} provides an ideal-theoretic characterization of the variety associated with the finitary model $\mathbf{f}_{\cM_d,n}$.
+If $|\S|=2$, this also applies for the hidden Markov model $\mathbf{f}_{\cH_d,n}$, due to Corollary~\ref{c.binaryhmm}.

-Computations with Bertini \cite{Bertini} confirm that the quotient operation is necessary since $I_{3,4}$ is not prime.
-However, it remains an open problem whether the radical operation is necessary.
+\begin{Rem} As pointed out in Remark~\ref{rem.prime}, the quotient operation is necessary.
+However, it remains an open problem whether the radical operation is.
 Macaulay \cite{Macaulay} computations reveal that it is not for $d=2,n=3$.
-Macaulay and Bertini computations furthermore confirm our dimension computations.
+Macaulay and Bertini computations also confirm Theorem~\ref{t.generators} in terms of dimension computations. \end{Rem}